-You should also try increasing the USB audio buffer size if your computer is close to the minimum spec.
+Also try increasing the USB audio buffer size if your computer is close to the minimum spec.

 Clean your needles!
 This is the most common cause of audio drop-out.
 Because you are playing the same record over and over, the needles will get dirty more quickly than usual.